j13k/yaml-lint/README.md

   -V, --version   Display application version
 ```

+Note that only _single files_ or standard input are currently supported, with
+support for multiple files planned for a future release.

 ## Change log

-Please see [CHANGELOG](CHANGELOG.md) for information on what has changed recently.
+Please see [CHANGELOG](CHANGELOG.md) for information on what has
+changed recently.

 ## Credits